Coronavirus Around the World – Canada

 OTL City Guides are designed to be the go-to for all kinds of lifestyle information.
 However, we never thought we’d be sharing stories about life during a global pandemic like the effects of the Coronavirus in Canada and around the world.

-This post is Chalene in Canada.
-Not only is Chalene going through the same lockdown measures as the rest of the country, but she's going through it with a new baby.
+This post is courtesy of Chalene in Canada.
+Not only is Chalene going through the same lockdown measures as the rest of the country, but she’s going through it with a new baby.

 For stories from other locations, be sure to visit our Coronavirus blog, as we’re gathering personal perspectives from around the globe.